 The prerequisites for courses indicate approximate placement levels.
 One year of high school foreign language is generally considered the equivalent of one college semester.
-Students are advised to consult the Director of Undergraduate Studies or the Coordinator of the French Program if they believe the recommended course is inappropriate.
+Students are advised to consult the FRN Program Coordinator if they believe the recommended course is inappropriate.
 A score of 85 or higher on the New York State Regents examination is sufficient for the Stony Brook University foreign language competence requirement.
 While students who have met the Skill 3 requirement through the Regents examination score do not need to take French at Stony Brook to satisfy the Skill 3 foreign language requirement, they are highly encouraged to continue their study of the language.